jjcausey/PutioListFoldersandVideos/README.md

 # PutioListFoldersandVideos
-Simple Python script to List Folders in a Specified Folder and the Video Files in those Folders.
+Python 2.7 script to List Folders in a Specified Folder and the Video Files in those Folders.
+Change the token to your token and change folder ID to your Folder ID.